 Paying as much as possible into a pension can help you enjoy the retirement you’ve always wanted

-More than seven million employees have joined workplace pension schemes as a result of the government’s auto-enrolment programme and that is expected to rise to 10 million by 2018.
+Millions of employees have joined workplace pension schemes as a result of the government’s auto-enrolment programme.
 This marks a dramatic rise in the number of people saving through company pensions.
-Furthermore, according to government estimates, the programme will add an extra £17 billion a year of retirement savings by March 2020.
+According to government estimates, the programme will add an extra £17 billion a year of retirement savings by March 2020.

 Rises in life expectancy, combined with squeezed government finances, means we will all need to provide more for our own old age, and auto-enrolment can be a good place to start.
 By 2019, employers will have to pay 3% of salaries into such schemes, on top of a 5% contribution from employees themselves.
 But it should be seen as only the start: simply setting aside these minimum contributions is unlikely to add up to enough to finance a comfortable old age, even if you join a scheme as soon as you start work.